Location: Baton Rouge, Louisiana

 Research and support facilities available to students in the program:

-The Human Factors Lab houses a wide spectrum of equipment for use in work analysis, human performance measurement, human-computer interaction, and evaluation of the environment.
+The Human Factors Laboratory houses a wide spectrum of equipment for use in work analysis, human performance measurement, human computer interaction, and evaluation of the environment.
 A bicycle ergometer, treadmill, dynamic and static strength measuring device, oxygen consumption apparatus, anthropometer, reaction timer, and other such items are included in the lab.
-Apparatus for biomedical recordings of EKG, EEG, EMG, heart rate, and ventilation and respiration rates are also available.
-This lab is supported by updated PCs.
-The Industrial Hygiene Lab is equipped for research and instruction in the evaluation and control of industrial environment, including noise pollution, industrial illumination, thermal stresses, air sampling, and industrial ventilation.
+Apparatus for the Biomedical recordings of EKG, EEG, EMG, heart rate, and ventilation and respiration rates are also available.
+This laboratory is supported by a variety of computers.
+The Industrial Hygiene Laboratory includes equipments like light meter, sound level meter, two thermal stress monitors, sound level meter with octave band analyzer, digital light meter, audio function generator, bello & piston type air sampling pump, digital air velocity meter and printer, carbon monoxide monitor, oscilloscope, air velocity meter, air quality monitor, 4 Gas monitor and 2 gateway Pentium computers.

 Teaching opportunities available to students in the program: